o0101/-/README.md

 Please consider adding some more examples to index.html.
 Examples are essential for learning about Hyphen, filling bugs and adding features.

 Another way to contribute is to browse current issues.

+### Setting up the dev environment

+1. Clone the repo.
+2. Run npm i
+3. Run npm test

+*Note:* npm test may fail if you don't have localhost certificates.
+You could make these with letsencrypt, but you can easily just run `server -p 8080` to run a dev server on 8080.

 ### General Contribution Guidelines